Selling Commercial and Residential Landscaping Routes

 Residential Landscaping Routes

-- A typical residential landscaping route serves residential customers in the same geographic area.
+• A typical residential landscaping route serves residential customers in the same local geographic area.

-- Residential customers do not normally have written contracts with the landscaping company, and almost never require proof of insurance, proof of workman’s compensation, or any other company documentation.
+• Residential customers do not normally have written contracts with the landscaping company, and rarely require proof of insurance, proof of workman’s compensation, or any other company documentation.

-- On the other hand, having dozens or hundreds of individual customers also may create a headache for the owner because so many customers create many different individualized customer service issues.
+• On the other hand, having dozens or hundreds of individual customers with individualized customer service issues can put too much strain on the owner.

-- Depending on the characteristics of the residential customers, the amount of ‘extra’ work (above and beyond the scope of the regularly contracted landscaping work), can be quite high for residential landscaping routes, and even amount to the bulk of the owner benefit.
+• Depending on the characteristics of the residential customers, the amount of ‘extra’ work (above and beyond the scope of the regularly contracted landscaping work), can be quite high, and even amount to the bulk of the owner benefit.

-- The value of the ‘extras’ work – above and beyond the regular monthly maintenance work – is often a key factor in determining the value of a residential landscaping route.
+• The value of the ‘extra’ work – above and beyond the regular monthly maintenance work – is often a key factor in determining the value of a residential landscaping route.

 Commercial Landscaping Routes

-In contrast to a residential landscaping route, a commercial landscaping route has far fewer end ‘customers’ who actually pay the bills.
-The real customers are primarily the commercial entities (such as HOAs) which represent multiple homeowners.
-The HOAs are usually headed by a manger who handles all complaints, requests for ‘extra’ work, and billing.
+In contrast to a residential landscaping route, a commercial landscaping route has far fewer end customers who pay the bills.
+The customers are large commercial property owners or HOAs contracting with the landscaping business on behalf of multiple homeowners.
+The HOAs are usually headed by a manger who handles all complaints, billing, and requests for ‘extra work’ beyond the scope of regular contracted services.
 The risk of customer concentration is thus high because an unhappy manager of an HOA who cancels service will significantly affect the overall health of a commercial landscaping company.
-Usually, the key factor in selling a commercial landscaping company is how sticky the relationships with the HOAs will be with the new buyer after the sale.
+Usually, the key factor in selling a commercial landscaping company is how whether the HOA relationships will remain intact after the sale.

 The majority of commercial landscaping customers require the landscaping company to provide proof of liability insurance, proof of workman’s compensation, and proof that the employees of the landscaping company are legal residents and paid as W2 employees.
-As discussed, residential customers require none of these items.
+As discussed, residential customers usually require none of these items.
 Owners of commercial landscaping companies must structure their business in such a way so as to meet these requirements.
-It is obviously far more costly to run a landscaping company in such a manner, which usually results in higher prices ultimately charged to the customer.
+It is often far more costly to run a commercial landscaping company, which usually results in higher prices ultimately charged to the customer.

 Structure of Business Sale Differs

 A business sale is structured as either an asset purchase or a stock purchase deal.
-An asset purchase deal is far more common and is almost used in the sale of residential landscaping companies.
+An asset purchase deal is far more common and is almost always used in the sale of residential landscaping companies.
 In an asset purchase deal, the buyer of the business creates their own corporate entity and buys the assets of the seller’s corporate entity.
 A stock purchase deal is very rare but is used for many sales of commercial landscaping companies.
 In a stock purchase deal, the buyer of the business purchases the seller’s corporate entity via purchasing its shares or membership interests.
+The buyer also inherits the liability from the seller’s corporate entity.

 Advantages of Stock Purchase Deal for Commercial Landscaping Routes

 Stock purchase deals are rare because buyers of businesses do not ordinarily wish to inherit the corporate liability of the seller’s corporate entity.
-Rather, they wish to start from scratch and create their own corporate entity which has no liability from the past acts of commission or omission from the previous owner.
-For the purchase of a commercial landscaping route, however, buyers will often accept this risk.
-By structuring the deal as a stock purchase transaction and retaining the seller’s corporate entity, the contracts with the commercial customers will remain intact and need not be changed after the closing.
-Also, by retaining the seller’s corporate entity, the buyer of a commercial landscaping route may still retain the seller’s various insurance coverages and payroll records that commercial customers require.
+As such, they create their own corporate entity at little cost.
+For the purchase of a commercial landscaping route, however, buyers will often use a stock purchase deal because the contracts with commercial customers will remain intact and need not be changed after the closing.
+This is because the same company name, tax id number, and bank account of the seller are all simply transferred to the buyer.
+Also, by retaining the seller’s corporate entity, the buyer of a commercial landscaping route may still retain the seller’s insurance coverages and payroll status that commercial customers require.

 Example of Selling Commercial Landscaping Route

-- Joe is in the process of selling his commercial landscaping company, Joe’s Landscaping Route, Inc., with the assistance of a professional business broker.
+• Joe is in the process of selling his commercial landscaping company with the assistance of a professional business broker.

-- This way, much of Joe’s hesitation and fear will go away since the contracts on file with the commercial customers need not be changed or altered.
+• This way, much of Jeff’s hesitation and fear will go away since the contracts on file with the commercial customers need not be changed or altered.

-- Jeff agrees to buy the shares of Joe’s Landscaping Route, Inc., and effectuates a stock purchase deal upon terms acceptable for Joe.
+• Jeff agrees to buy the shares of Joe’s company, and proposes a stock purchase deal upon terms acceptable for Joe.

 In order for sellers of residential and commercial landscaping routes to realize their best possible purchase price, it is imperative to understand the differences and comparative advantages between each type of route.
 Always consult a professional business broker prior to the sale of your landscaping route.